Tofandel/prerenderer/README.md

 const fs = require('fs')
 const path = require('path')
 const mkdirp = require('mkdirp')
-const Prerenderer = require('prerenderer')
+const Prerenderer = require('@prerenderer/prerenderer')
-const BrowserRenderer = Prerenderer.BrowserRenderer
-const ChromeRenderer = Prerenderer.ChromeRenderer
-const JSDOMRenderer = Prerenderer.JSDOMRenderer
+// Make sure you install a renderer as well! const JSDOMRenderer = require('@prerenderer/renderer-jsdom')

 const prerenderer = new Prerenderer({
   // Required - The path to the app to prerender.
 Should have an index.html and any other needed assets.
   staticDir: path.join(__dirname, 'app'),

-  // Optional - This is the default.
-  // or new ChromeRenderer({ command: 'chrome-start-command' })
-  // or new JSDOMRenderer()
+  // The plugin that actually renders the page.
-  renderer: new BrowserRenderer()
+  renderer: new JSDOMRenderer()
 })

 // Initialize is separate from the constructor for flexibility of integration with build systems.